aipad/star/README.md

+# Star

-- Not documented at all.
+Not documented at all.

-- To compile:
+To compile:
 1. Make sure you have MacPorts installed, and python26, plus fuse if you want to compile dsc.c (which isn't necessary).
 2. Copy stuff into bs/, e.g.
 bs/iPhone2,1_4.0.1